-M0 means the cancer has not spread to another part of the body, so early prostate cancer is always M0.
+• M0 means the cancer has not spread to another part of the body, so locally advanced prostate cancer is always M0.

 You can talk to your doctor or specialist nurse about your TNM staging.
 They can explain it to you.